ikhsan/tlamp-site/_includes/index.md

 **Tlamp! (v0.2)** is a tool to engage its user to learn and play traditional music.
 It is a ryhthm-based game that uses xbox controller to play the notes.
 It is played by two players who is responsible for two notes each.

 #####Features
-- Familiar interface (Youth Music have surveyed from 1,163 respondents, 51% have played music-based console games) \[5]
+- Familiar interface (Youth Music reported that 51% from 1,163 respondents have played music-based console games) \[5]
 - Simulate Talempong patterns using xbox drum controller
 - Guides and reponds to a hit note